apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns `true` when the `OriginCityName` column from `flight-carriers` has a city name with a space in the name.
+The following example returns `true` when the `OriginCityName` column from `flight-carriers` has a city name containing a space.

 ```sql
 SELECT